-We are pleased to welcome visitors again beginning Friday, October 16 (October 14 for members).
-As part of our reopening plan, we are instituting new preventative measures and policies with your health and safety being our highest priority.
+We are pleased to welcome visitors again.
+As part of our reopening plan, we have instituted new preventative measures and policies with your health and safety being our highest priority.

 BUY YOUR TIMED TICKETS IN ADVANCE: The best way to make sure that you can see everything the NLM has to offer is to purchase your timed tickets ahead of your visit.
 For general admission click here.
 If you are a member, click here.